Deepshift/DeepCreamPy/README.md

 # DeepCreamPy
 *Decensoring Hentai with Deep Neural Networks.*

-## DeepCreamPyV2--a major upgrade over DeepCreamPyV1--is under construction.
+## DeepCreamPy 2.0--a major upgrade over DeepCreamPy 1.3--is under construction.

 ## Please bear with me.
-Many, many things will be broken.*
+Many, many things will be broken.

 ## All available binaries are outdated.
 Wait for the next release.